≡ Menu

 In addition to stock issuances in public offerings and for equity incentive awards, another reaons that leads to the increasing shares outstanding is the exercise of the conversion feature of convertible debt.

-For your information, Tesla holds a number of convertible debts as of 2022 1Q, according to this article – Tesla’s securities.
+For your information, Tesla holds a number of convertible debts, according to this article – Tesla’s securities.

 As the name implies, convertible debts are available for conversion by their holders to common stocks when Tesla’s stock closing price exceeds an applicable conversion price of the debts.